tecnocriollo/gotaduck/README.md

 # Gotaduck

-Gotaduck is a Go library designed to facilitate the seamless integration of DuckDB data with Gota dataframes.
-It provides an easy-to-use interface for reading data from DuckDB and converting it into Gota dataframes for further analysis and manipulation.
+A Go package that provides integration between DuckDB and Gota DataFrames.

 ## Features